 \subsection{Setups and Training Details}

-\paragraph{Experiment setups.} We train on class-conditional ImageNet~\citep{russakovsky2015imagenet} generation to compare with prior works.
-We follow the protocols to resize the images to 256$\times$256 resolution and augment with horizontal flips.
-We use pre-trained variational autoencoder (VAE)\footnote{\href{https://huggingface.co/stabilityai/sd-vae-ft-mse}{https://huggingface.co/stabilityai/sd-vae-ft-mse}}~\citep{rombach2022high} and train the models in $32\times32\times4$ latent space.
+\paragraph{Experiment setups.} We train on class-conditional ImageNet~\citep{russakovsky2015imagenet} generation to compare with prior work.
+We follow standard protocols by resizing the images to 256$\times$256 and applying horizontal flips.
+We use a pre-trained variational autoencoder (VAE)\footnote{\href{https://huggingface.co/stabilityai/sd-vae-ft-mse}{https://huggingface.co/stabilityai/sd-vae-ft-mse}}~\citep{rombach2022high} and train the models in $32\times32\times4$ latent space.
 Evaluations use Fréchet Inception Distance on 50k class-balanced samples (FID-50k)~\citep{heusel2017gans} against the entire train set.

-\paragraph{Training details.} We use a learning rate of $1\times10^{-4}$ and a batch size of 256 consistent with prior works~\citep{peebles2023scalable,frans2024one,geng2025mean}.
-We use AdamW~\citep{loshchilov2017decoupled} optimizer with $\beta_1=0, \beta_2=0.9$~\citep{lin2025diffusion}.
+\paragraph{Training details.} We use an initial learning rate of $1\times10^{-4}$ and a batch size of 256 consistent with prior works~\citep{peebles2023scalable,frans2024one,geng2025mean}.
+We use the AdamW~\citep{loshchilov2017decoupled} optimizer with $\beta_1=0, \beta_2=0.9$.
 We set weight decay to 0.01 and EMA decay to 0.9999.
 We follow MeanFlow's definition of model sizes: B/2, M/2, L/2, XL/2, where 2 denotes the patch size. $G$ and $D$ always use models of the same size.
 We use separate dataloaders for $G$ and $D$.
-Epochs are measured as the number of images seen by $G$.
-Since different models reach peak FID at different epochs, we report the earliest epoch that reaches the best FID.
-Additional training details are in the appendix.
+Epochs are measured by the number of images seen by $G$.
+Since different models reach their peak FID at different epochs, we report the earliest epoch at which the best FID is reached.

+\paragraph{Additional training techniques and details.} We provide details of additional training techniques in Appendix \ref{sec:appendix-techniques-for-adversarial-training}, including the use of EMA reload, discriminator reset, and discriminator augmentation (DA)~\citep{karras2020training}.
+We provide additional training details in Appendix \ref{sec:appendix-experimental-details}, including the learning rate and OT decay.

-\paragraph{Classifier guidance.} We train the model without guidance till the best FID, and then continue training it with guidance.
+\paragraph{Classifier guidance.} We train the model without guidance until it reaches its best FID and then continue training with guidance.
 Our classifier is trained from scratch on ImageNet using the cross-entropy objective for 30 epochs.
-It uses the same B/2 transformer in the latent space.
+It uses the same B/2 transformer architecture in latent space.
 We do not amortize the scale of CG into models for a fair comparison with prior works.

-\paragraph{Extra-deep models.} We only repeat depth on $G$ while keeping $D$ normal depth.
-The learning rate of $G$ is reduced by the factor of repetition.
+\paragraph{Extra-deep models.} We increase depth only in $G$ while keeping $D$ at its standard depth.
+The learning rate of $G$ is reduced by the repetition factor.
 Extra-deep models are trained end-to-end from scratch following the single-step objective.